 If you travel a lot, checking in at airports will give you access to some pretty useful information.
 Before leaving your location, check-in at the airport, and when you arrive, check-in at your arrival location.
 With a third party service like TripsQ you can generate a list of your trips, airports visited, itineraries and the number of miles (or kilometres depending on your preference) your travelled over each trip.

 You can take the mileage one step further, and check-in when you’re travelling at each location, and have a complete record of your trips or holidays.

 Share Check-ins on Facebook

 Want your Facebook friends to know what you’re up to, regardless of whether or not they’re on Foursquare, all it takes is a simple IFTTT recipe.
 Automatically posting your Foursquare checkins to Facebook means that you don’t have to worry about checking in several times in different apps, and you can share your location with your friends.

 Find Out Where to Go & Where to Get Discounts

 Not only can you use Foursquare to harness your own data, you can get a little bit out of other people’s data too.
 We’ve found few third-party services that plug in to Foursquare data to create useful websites.
 When Should I Visit will let users know the least busy times to visit museums, galleries and theatres in London.
-On the Foursquare website itself, a recent update makes it possible to search for locations, choose a price-range, see the nearest specials, what’s open and more.
+On the Foursquare website itself, makes it possible to search for locations, choose a price-range, see the nearest specials, what’s open and more.
 When it comes to deals, Foursquare can notify you when there’s a deal nearby, or you can actively look for deals nearby using Check-in Deals.

 Do you check-in all the time?
 Can you think of any more interesting uses for your Foursquare data?
 Let us know in the comments.